reactjs/react.dev/src/content/learn/keeping-components-pure.md

 #### Fix a broken profile {/*fix-a-broken-profile*/}

-Two `Profile` components are rendered side by side with different data.
+Two `Profile` Components are rendered side by side with different data.
 Press "Collapse" on the first profile, and then "Expand" it.
 You'll notice that both profiles now show the same person.
 This is a bug.

 Find the cause of the bug and fix it.